liberating the world from the Twilight Zone

 Significantly, Fred got into all sorts of pranks down in the Ozian underworld with the implicitly Landis and Scarecrow linked Jean-Louis aka the Roller, the implicitly Tin Man linked Flower Seller and the implicitly Cowardly Lion linked Gros Bill-played by Jean-Hughes Anglade, Richard Bohringer and Christian Gomba, respectively-all the while trying to elude Michel Galabra’s implicitly head Wicked Witch of the West castle soldier linked subway Comissaire Gesberg and the implicitly criminal gang linked pair of Helena’s husband, Raymond Kerman, and her husband’s chief goon, Jean-played by Alexandrov and Pierre-Ange le Pogan, respectively-perhaps linked to Coppola and Robert De Niro, given the resemblance of Jean to De Niro.
 These pranks, robberies and rockin’ tunes led to Fred being shot dead by Jean.
 However, the sight of Fred coming back to the life, in the end, implied the hope of Besson that Lynch too would return to form with a good allegorical moving painting that would win back audiences, a truly moving painting that would not be another disastrous and unsuccessful blockbuster heist like DUNE but a smaller and more personal allegorical moving painting which Lynch did well and did indeed do the following year with his allegorical and equally Ozian themed moving painting, BLUE VELVET (1986).

 As for Besson, if he was worried that there was no place for new film artists like him-and a French one, too boot-in a film world dominated by Anglophone film artists, his fear was baseless.
 For audiences were too outraged and embittered by the TZ disaster, by the failure of STAR WARS EPISODE VI: RETURN OF THE JEDI to bring the STAR WARS Classic Trilogy to a satisfying trimax, and by the all too obvious and inane attempts by New Hollywood film artists to get back in their good books at the time, a desperate attempt all too exemplified by the infuriatingly pathetic attempt by Lucas and Spielberg in their dismal twilit and allegorical film, INDIANA JONES AND THE TEMPLE OF DOOM (1984), which saw the Temple of Doom’s enslaved Asian boys and girls liberated and saved by Harrison Ford’s Dr. Henry ‘Indiana’ Jones at the end of the film, so Renee Chen and Myca Le were also symbolically saved, so everything was okay, people, just relax and eat your popcorn and buy your movie tie-in merchandise, okay?
-So enraged, that audiences turned eagerly to openly anti-Lucas and Spielberg film artists like Besson and Cameron, and embraced punky and spunky allegorical films like LE DERNIER COMBAT and SUBWAY, and righteously furious and allegorical Cameron Zonebusters like THE TERMINATOR (1984) and ALIENS (1986).
+So enraged, that audiences turned eagerly to openly anti-Lucas and Spielberg film artists like Besson and Cameron, and embraced punky and spunky allegorical films like LE DERNIER COMBAT and SUBWAY, righteously furious and allegorical Cameron Zonebusters like THE TERMINATOR (1984) and ALIENS (1986), and funny and stress relieving films like the twilit, CGI enhanced and allegorical Ivan Reitman film, GHOSTBUSTERS (1984).

 Audiences also enjoyed a playful roast of Besson in the implicit form of Lester, the gang leader of Zone 7-played by Tim Thomerson-in the allegorical and post-TZ apocalypse Steve De Jarnatt film, CHERRY 2000 (1987)-which affirmed its implicit Besson roasting intent with all sorts of sarcastic allusions to LE DERNIER COMBAT and SUBWAY, along with such pre- and post-TZ apocalypse films as THE ROAD WARRIOR and the allegorical Miller and George Ogilvie film, MAD MAX BEYOND THUNDERDOME (1985).
 Audiences also appeared to enjoy the implicit roasting Besson received in the form of Jeroen Krabbe’s duplicitous Koskov in the allegorical John Glen film, THE LIVING DAYLIGHTS (1987), its Serra evoking soundtrack underlining the implicit Besson roasting intent of the film.
 However, audiences also flocked eagerly back to Besson when he returned with Alexandrov, Bouise, Reno, Serra and Varini on his next twilit, CGI free and allegorical indie docufeature film, THE BIG BLUE (1988).